earthly/website/blog/_posts/2021-12-27-golang-errors.md

 ## Wrapping Errors

 In our examples thus far, the errors have been created, returned, and handled with a single function call.
 In other words, the stack of functions involved in "bubbling" up the error is only a single level deep.

 Often in our real-world programs, we'll have many more functions involved - from the function where the error is produced, to where it is eventually handled, and any number of additional functions in-between.

 In Go 1.13, several new error APIs were introduced, including `errors.Wrap` and `errors.Unwrap`, which are useful in applying additional context to an error as it "bubbles up", as well as checking for particular error types, regardless of how many times the error has been "wrapped".

 > **A bit of history**: Before Go 1.13 was released in 2019, the standard library didn't contain many APIs for working with errors - it was basically just `errors.New` and `fmt.Errorf`.
-As such, you may encounter legacy Go programs in the wild which do not implement some of the newer error APIs.
+As such, you may encounter legacy Go programs in the wild that do not implement some of the newer error APIs.
 Many legacy programs also used 3rd-party error libraries such as [`pkg/errors`](https://github.com/pkg/errors).
 Eventually, [a formal proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-inspection.md) was documented in 2018, which suggested many of the features we see today in Go 1.13+.

 ### The Old Way (Before Go 1.13)

 It's easy to see just how useful the new error APIs are in Go 1.13+ are by looking at some examples where the old API was limiting.

 Let's consider a simple program that manages a database of users.
 In this program, we'll have a few functions involved in the lifecycle of a database error.

 For simplicity's sake, let's replace what would be a real database with an entirely "fake" database that we import from `"example.com/fake/users/db"`.